 Trimming off the leaves can help your tree allocate its resources to the healthier leaves, promote airflow between the leaves to prevent fungus, and shape the tree into that lollipop tree shape if that’s what you’re going for.

 The only issue is, fiddle leaf figs can be quite sensitive and prone to shock, so we want to remove the leaves in a way that won’t harm the tree.
-Here are our tips for pruning without sending your fiddle into shock.
+You can read our guide to pruning and shaping your fiddle leaf fig plant here.

 Things to Consider Before You Prune: